jspgr33n/QTM-Research/README.md

-# Collecting Expert Opinions in Non-Profit Sectors for Poverty-Alleviation Plans in South Asia
+# Collecting Expert Opinions in Non-Profit Sectors for Poverty Alleviation Plans in South Asia
 > Note: Collected NGO information in Bangladesh for Fall 2023, currently working on Pakistan dataset!

 ### Abstract